BelugaHaechi/US-International-Scientific-Keyboard/README.md

 #### Notes
 1. There exists U+2057 QUADRUPLE PRIME and U+221C FOURTH ROOT as candidates for key <kbd>4</kbd>, but they were not chosen because 1) these characters are rarely used (we live in a 3-dimensional world), and 2) there exists reasonable USX layout options to retain (which were used in this layout).
 2. The superscripts and subscripts provided are limited intentionally by Unicode, in a way that not every letter in the alphabet has one.
 Most of these mini letters were coded in the first place for IPA phonetics!
 It is suggested to always use rich text to achieve such styles for normal text, and this keyboard layout provides these choices only to aid in plain text communication.
 3. For keys <kbd>=</kbd> and <kbd>+</kbd>, for the pair of characters U+00BA MASCULINE ORDINAL INDICATOR and U+00AA FEMININE ORDINAL INDICATOR, the decision to map the former to the shifted shift state was based on the fact that masculinity is usually associated with outgoing character.
-Here no bias on gender and sex is intended; this was solely based on general social observation, which is subject to change as society progresses.
-It is thoroughly acknowledged that females could express masculinity and vice versa, and there are other gender identities apart from the binary system.
+Here no bias on gender or sex is intended; it is thoroughly acknowledged that females could express masculinity and vice versa, and there are other gender identities apart from the binary system.

 ### QWERTY row